-Direct care staff receive training on selection process
+Direct care staff receive training on hiring practices

 As direct care staff become involved in hiring, teach them about the do's and don'ts of interaction with potential employees.
 Some examples might be what can and cannot be asked during an interview and what qualities to look for in a good employee.
-If direct caregivers are involved in interviews, it can also be helpful to develop a list of agreed upon questions that are used as the main questions during interviews.
-Some homes direct caregivers give tours, instead of participating in an interview.
-The staff that gives tours, should still receive training.
+If direct caregivers are involved in interviews, it can also be helpful to develop a list of agreed upon questions that are used used as the main questions during interviews.
 Individual work areas or neighborhoods may want to develop some specific questions for applicants based on their specific hiring needs and preferences.